Agile-Labs-Tech/agilelabs-isms-policy/01 ISMS manual/README.md

 1. **Availability:** Data or information is accessible and usable when required by an authorized person.
 2. **Confidentiality:** Data or information is made available or disclosed to authorised persons or processes based on the access rights privileges.
 3. **Personal Data Protection Act:** The Personal Data Protection Act (PDPA) establishes a data protection law that comprises various rules governing the collection, use, disclosure and care of personal data.
-It recognises both the rights of individuals to protect their personal data, including rights of access and correction, and the needs for Agile Lab to collect, use or disclose personal data for legitimate and reasonable purposes.
+It recognises both the rights of individuals to protect their personal data, including rights of access and correction, and the needs for Agile Labs to collect, use or disclose personal data for legitimate and reasonable purposes.
 4. **Integrity:** Data or information has not been altered or destroyed in an unauthorized manner.
-5. **Involved Systems:** All information and communications technology (ICT) systems that are operated within Agile Lab&#39;s environment.
+5. **Involved Systems:** All information and communications technology (ICT) systems that are operated within Agile Labs&#39;s environment.
 This includes all platforms (hardware and operating or systems software), all computer sizes (personal digital assistants, desktops, mainframes, etc.), and all applications and data (whether developed in-house or licensed from third parties) contained on those systems.
 6. **Information Security:** preservation of confidentiality, integrity and availability of information.
 7. **Information Security Management System** : part of overall management processes that takes care of planning, implementing, maintaining, reviewing, and improving the information security.
 8. **Risk:** The probability of a loss of confidentiality, integrity, or availability of information resources.